lchski/lucascherkewski.com/_newsletters/2018-11-18-63-laurel-creek-conservation-area.md

 In 1952 (before the provincial funding started—GRCA was ahead of the game!), the GRCA formed its “Advisory Board on Recreation”, in response to a petition from the citizens of Elora to develop a recreational area around the Elora Gorge, a popular local spot for swimming and hiking.
 At the time, recreation was 0% of the organization’s budget.

 In 1953, this Advisory Board successfully recommended that the GRCA open a recreational area at Elora Gorge.
 This would become the immensely popular [Elora Gorge Conservation Area](https://www.grandriver.ca/en/outdoor-recreation/Elora-Gorge.aspx).
-With this decision, recreation-related spending jumped to _50% of the GRCA’s budget_.
+With this decision, recreation-related spending jumped to _50% of the GRCA’s budget_. (“Fun” fact: in addition to wanting to “guarantee residents of the village free access to the spot which they have enjoyed for over a century”, the Advisory Board cited “an outlet for sewage disposal” as another reason to acquire Elora Gorge.)

 In 1954, the Advisory Board continued pushing to open new recreational sites.
 Recreation-related spending rose again, this time to 67% of the budget.
 This craze for recreational areas would continue through the 1950s and 1960s, and the number of conservation areas steadily grew.